diogocezar/dctb-play-this/README.md

 The system does not use any database until now, just store the information in some files:

-*_Data/in_last_id.txt_ is the control of the last id checked in instagram, cleaning this, the system will fill the row with all instagrams requests from the begining of requests;
+* _Data/in_last_id.txt_ is the control of the last id checked in instagram, cleaning this, the system will fill the row with all instagrams requests from the begining of requests;

-*_Data/row.txt_ is the row of musics that will be played;
+* _Data/row.txt_ is the row of musics that will be played;
-*_Data/tw_last_id.txt_ is the control of the last id checked in tweets, cleaning this, the system will fill the row with all tweets requests from the begining of requests;
+* _Data/tw_last_id.txt_ is the control of the last id checked in tweets, cleaning this, the system will fill the row with all tweets requests from the begining of requests;
-*_Data/unidentified.txt_ stores all unidentifieds requests;
+* _Data/unidentified.txt_ stores all unidentifieds requests;

-*_Logs/errors.txt_ store any system error;
+* _Logs/errors.txt_ store any system error;
-*_Logs/in_requests.txt_ store all instragram requests;
+* _Logs/in_requests.txt_ store all instragram requests;
-*_Logs/tw_requests.txt_ store all twiter requests;
+* _Logs/tw_requests.txt_ store all twiter requests;

+#Showing the list of musics#

+The system can show the number indexer of all musics in the root file _list.php_ this list can show the links to tweet or insta an music request;